-Some guidance about expected outcomes of infants born at 22-25 weeks of gestation can be gained by using the online NICHD Neonatal Research Network: Extremely Preterm Birth Outcome Data estimator (Tyson et al, 2008), recognizing that outcomes have likely improved since that study was published (Kyser et al, 2012) and that more aggressive management strategies likely improve survival for these infants (Rysavy et al, 2015).
-Additionally, outcomes from UNC as well as national VON data are available at uncnicu.org.
+Some guidance about expected outcomes of infants born at 22-25 weeks of gestation can be gained by using the online NICHD Neonatal Research Network: Extremely Preterm Birth Outcome Data estimator (Tyson et al., 2008), recognizing that outcomes have likely improved since that study was published (Kyser et al., 2012) and that more aggressive management strategies likely improve survival for these infants (Rysavy et al., 2015).
+See Appendix A for sample outcomes using the NICHD calculator.
+Additionally, outcomes from UNC, as well as national VON data, are available at uncnicu.org.
 Expected outcomes of infants born at >25 weeks of gestation are determined using the best available outcome data, as assessed by the counseling physician.
+Parents often use more than outcome data to make treatment choices and inform their own beliefs about their infant's chance of survival (McDonnell et al., 2023).
+Prognostic information should only be used as a supplement with careful attention to parental values and goals of care in determining management plans (Arbour & Laventhal, 2022).